shawnLeeZX/emacs.d/README.md

 Emacs does with an inferior Lisp process in Lisp modes.
 In `skewer-mode`, Emacs maintains a web server so we do not need to set up a server using `python -m SimpleHTTPServer 8888` or other servers.
-Run `httpd-serve-directory` to select the root directory and start the serve.
+Run `httpd-serve-directory` to select the root directory and start the server.
 The port number is `8080`.
 You need to include `<script src="http://localhost:8080/skewer"></script>` in the main HTML file to make it work.